wavebyrd/great_expectations/docs/docusaurus/docs/cloud/alerts/manage_email_alerts.md

 ---
-sidebar_label: 'Manage alerts'
+sidebar_label: 'Manage email alerts'
-title: 'Manage alerts'
+title: 'Manage email alerts'
-description: Create and manage alerts in GX Cloud.
+description: Create and manage email alerts in GX Cloud.
 ---

 Stay informed about the health of the Data Assets that you care about by enabling alerts in GX Cloud.